Active Opportunities Pathway (AOP)

 Life changed drastically for Mark when he became homeless and began rough-sleeping due to circumstances beyond his control.
 Vulnerable and uncertain about the future, he made a brave decision to seek help and got in contact with The Housing Network.

-Months later, his journey to independence in the Active Opportunity Pathway to inspire us all.
-“My perception of myself has improved immensely.
-I’m a lot more confident now and my mental health is improving greatly.”
+Months later, his journey to independence in the Active Opportunities Pathway (AOP) to inspire us all.

 Mark’s story is a powerful reminder that with the right support, courage and community; we can help end homelessness.